CCOMJHC/VBI-Compare/README.md

 Create a folder in VBI-Compare\scripts\gui called "BaseMap."

 > Navigate to [Natural Earth Data](https://www.naturalearthdata.com/downloads/10m-raster-data/10m-natural-earth-1/) and download
-> "Natural Earth 1 with Shaded Relief, Water, and Drainages."
+> "Natural Earth 1 with Shaded Relief, Water, and Drainages: large size"

 Extract all the downloaded files to the previously created BaseMap folder.